maggieMCKO/cactus-snakemake/README.md

 ## Preparing the snakemake config file

 Now we can set up the config file for the snakemake pipeline.
-An example template is provided in this repository: `cactus-gpu-snakemake/config-template.yaml`.
+An example template is provided in this repository: `cactus-snakemake/config.yaml`.
 This file contains the following parameters that will be used by snakemake to run Cactus:

 ```
 working_dir: <working_dir>

 cactus_path: <cactus_path>

+conda_env: <conda env path>

 input_file: <input_file>